aaron-gingrich/OptiBot/README.md

 OptiBot Mini-Clone
 ==================

 This project is a streamlined clone of the OptiSigns support bot.
-It scrapes articles from the OptiSigns Zendesk help center, converts them into Markdown with embedded metadata, uploads them to OpenAI’s vector store via API, and runs as a daily job to keep the knowledge base up to date.
+It scrapes articles from the OptiSigns Zendesk help center, converts them into Markdown with embedded metadata, uploads them to OpenAI's vector store via API, and runs as a daily job to keep the knowledge base up to date.

 Setup
 -----